nasa/oceandata-notebooks/CONTRIBUTING.md

 Maintainers are responsible for:
 1. ensuring the reproducible environment configuration is correct, and
 2. publishing the notebooks to [GitHub Pages] as the [Help Hub] (a.k.a releasing!).

+> [!IMPORTANT]
+>
+> This guide is an executable MyST Markdown file: use right-click > "Open With" > "Notebook" to open, and select the `bash` kernel to run code cells on JupyterLab.

 The following sections relate to the content of this repository as follows: